ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 How do you protect yourself?
 How do you know that the token you're getting is legitimate?
 The most important rule is **check the contract address**.
 Legitimate tokens come from legitimate organizations, and you can see the contract addresses on the organization's web site.
 For example, [for `ARB` you can see the legitimate addresses here](https://docs.arbitrum.foundation/deployment-addresses#token).

-**Liquidity pools**

-Additionally, you can look at the size of liquidity pools.
+Another option is to look at liquidity pool size on [Uniswap](https://uniswap.org/), one of the most common token swapping protocols.
+This protocol works using [liquidity pools](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/pools), into which investors deposit their tokens in hope of a return from trading fees.
 Scam tokens typically have tiny liquidity pools, if any, because the scammers don't want to risk real assets.
-For example, the `ARB` Uniswap pool holds over 300k$ as I'm writing this ([see here for the up to date value](https://info.uniswap.org/#/tokens/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1)) and buying a small amount is not going to change the price:
+For example, the `ARB`/`ETH` Uniswap pool holds about a million dollars as I'm writing this ([see here for the up to date value](https://info.uniswap.org/#/pools/0x755e5a186f0469583bd2e80d1216e02ab88ec6ca)) and buying or selling a small amount is not going to change the price:

-**Explain buying on Uniswap**

 ![Buying a legitimate token](./uniswap-real.png)

-But if I try to buy `vARB`, even a tiny purchase would change the prince by over 90%:
+But if I try to buy `wARB`, even a tiny purchase would change the prince by over 90%:

 ![Buying a scam token](./uniswap-scam.png)

+This is another piece of evidence that shows us `wARB` is not likely to be a legitimate token.